a-mhamdi/devops-starter-pack/git.md

     ```
     Downloads and merges changes from the specified branch on `GitHub`.

-- **Create a pull request**
-    On `GitHub`'s website:
-        1. Navigate to the repository.
-        2. Click the "Fork" button.
-        2. Click the "Pull requests" tab.
-        3. Click "New pull request" and select the branches to compare.
-        4. Add a title and description, then submit.

-> [!INFO]
+> [!CAUTION]
 > If `git merge` or `git pull` results in conflicts, edit the conflicting files, stage them with `git add`, and complete the commit.

 > [!NOTE]
-> Use `git help <command>` for more details on any command.
+> To create a pull request on `GitHub`'s website:
+>
+>     1. Navigate to the repository.
+>     2. Click the "Fork" button.
+>     2. Click the "Pull requests" tab.
+>     3. Click "New pull request" and select the branches to compare.
+>     4. Add a title and description, then submit.

 [Go to README](README.md)